-That's a mistake, because mineral oil belongs in every kitchen.
+That's unfortunate, because mineral oil belongs in every kitchen.
 It's not a cooking oil like the others, but it has a limited yet important set of applications.

 There are two important things mineral oil is good for in the kitchen.
 The first is wood, and the second is metal.
-In both applications, be sure to use mineral oil that's marked as "food-grade"—you don't want to eat nasty additives that can be found in other types of mineral oil.
+In both applications, be sure to use mineral oil that's marked "food-grade"—you don't want to eat nasty additives that can be found in other types of mineral oil.
+(Though it has indeed been consumed for its laxative qualities, there are some risks associated with ingesting mineral oil in certain populations.)

 Conditioning Wood With Mineral Oil

-First, and probably most importantly, wood: Any unvarnished wood in the kitchen, including wood cutting boards, butcher block countertops, and kitchen islands, needs to be conditioned with oil to keep it in prime condition.
+First, and probably most important, wood: Any unvarnished wood in the kitchen, including wood cutting boards, butcher-block countertops, and kitchen islands, needs to be conditioned with oil to keep it in prime condition.
 Cutting boards and butcher blocks that are allowed to dry out will eventually warp and crack, especially at the seams where the pieces of wood join together.

 How often should you oil a cutting board or butcher block?
-Pretty much whenever it looks like it's dry, which you can tell by sight or by sprinkling a little water on top; if the water absorbs into the wood, it's time for an oiling (read more about how to do it here).
+Pretty much whenever it looks like it's dry, which you can tell by sight or by sprinkling a little water on top.
+If the water absorbs into the wood, it's time for an oiling (read Kenji's article on how to oil wooden cutting boards if you need some instructions).

 Whether you're treating a butcher block or cutting boards, oiling them is as simple as liberally pouring the oil all over them, spreading it around to cover all surfaces, and then giving them time to drink it up.
 I often leave them overnight, returning in the morning to wipe up any excess oil that remains unabsorbed.

-If you have butcher block countertops and wood cutting boards, you can do them all at once, flooding the countertops with oil, and then soaking your cutting boards on top.
+If you have both butcher-block countertops and wood cutting boards, you can do them all at once, flooding the countertops with oil and then soaking your cutting boards on top.

 Protecting Metal With Mineral Oil

-Any home cooks who own carbon-steel knives will also need mineral oil.
-There's a lot to like about carbon steel knives, but unlike ones made from rust-resistant stainless steel, carbon steel is vulnerable to moisture.
+Any home cooks who own carbon steel knives will also need mineral oil.
+There's a lot to like about carbon steel knives, but, unlike rust-resistant stainless steel, carbon steel is vulnerable to moisture.
 It's not as simple as drying them well after washing, either—stored for enough time in a humid environment, the knives will eventually rust.

 The solution is to rub them lightly with food-grade mineral oil after washing and drying them.
 The oil forms a protective barrier on the blades, preventing moisture in the air from corroding the metal.